thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 To reduce this inventory, we know from Lean Manufacturing, we have to reduce the work in progress.

-This means, working in smaller batches.
-Reducing the lifetime of the branch.
-Committing more frequently to mainline.
+This means, working in smaller batches and reducing the lifetime of the branch.
+Hence, committing more frequently to mainline.
 This means, integrating more often.
 As such, achieving a state of Continuous Integration and bringing us closer to a single-piece flow.

 Also from Lean Manufacturing, we know that a single-piece flow will increase the IT delivery throughput, increase quality and stability and reduce the lead time for changes, and the time to market for new functionality.